 Give yourself a fresh start when it comes to your time and commitments.

+- Maximize your time.
 Rework your morning ritual to boost your energy and help you conquer your most important goals each day.
-Create a nighttime routine that includes ample time to unwind, rest and set yourself up for a success the following morning.
+Create a nighttime routine that includes ample time to unwind, rest and set yourself up for success the following morning.

+- Put you first.
 Let go of outdated obligations, goals and habits.
-Replace them with new intentions that match who you are now and where you are headed.
+Replace them with new intentions that match who you are and where you are headed.
 Then try an app like Any.do to help you stay on track.

 As an act of self-care, create space for the people and things that light you up and keep you moving forward.

-Prioritize the positive figures in your life, by making time to nurture and grow those relationships.
-That said, take back your time and energy from those relationships that are no longer serving you.
+- Your people.
+Prioritize the positive figures in your life by making time to nurture and grow those relationships.
+That said, you must also work on taking back your time and energy from those relationships that are no longer serving you.

-Schedule some time to get lost in an activity that you love and enjoy.
-Set boundaries for work, and grant yourself time to play, as well.
+- Your passions.
+Schedule some time to get lost in an activity that you enjoy.
+Set boundaries for work and grant yourself time to play.